mffiedler/svt-case-doc/cases/storage.md

 where _ip-172-31-34-193.us-west-2.compute.internal_ is the master node and _ip-172-31-38-167.us-west-2.compute.internal_ is the compute node where we want to run the pod on.

 ### Debug
 Every test should run for a bout 2 - 3 mins.
-For the momemnt (OS 3.6), it takes much longer starting from <code>7-rw-4KiB</code>.
-It could be caused by pbench or the attached ebs-device.

 ```sh
 # ll /var/lib/pbench-agent/fio_SEQ_IO_2017.08.29T13.11.11/